corelan/certmon/README.md

 This script requires Python v3 and the pyOpenSSL library.
 It has been developed and tested using Python v3.4.3, on Windows 7 SP1, 64bit.

-Download & install Python3 from https://www.python.org/downloads  (Default install 'for all users', install in the default installation folder).
+Download & install Python3 from https://www.python.org/downloads
+(Perform a default install 'for all users', install in the default installation folder.

 Next, open an administrator command prompt and run the following commands to install pyOpenSSL: